KLarrabee-Arcadia/dbt-local-test/README.md

 # dbt example

 This is an example of a fully local setup using Docker to run dbt tests against a hudi backend.
+It includes first seeding data from a CSV into a table and then creating a model that references the seeded table.

+## Setup

 First run Derby/Hudi (along with the Thrift server for dbt to authenticate against):